 How do I know if my pet has fleas?

-You will pick up on the fact that your pet is constantly scratching and upon closer examination you will find black specks of flea dirt in their coat.
+You will quickly pick up on the fact that your pet is constantly scratching and upon closer examination you will find black specks of flea dirt in his or her coats.

 Are fleas only present in dirty homes?

 Fleas don't care if a house is clean or dirty.
 The only way to effectively stop fleas is to use preventative Flea Repellant treatments on your pets, in the home and outside surrounds.